expo/expo/docs/README.md

 #### With Docker (easy)

-If your machine has Docker for Mac you can run:
+If your machine has Docker for Mac and the Gcloud tools, you can run:

 ```bash
 ./scripts/watch.sh <versionname>